 Let's travel back in time to 1969 and watch Neil Armstrong walk on the moon!

-In History we learn about the lives of two significant indiviudals in the past who contributed to national and international achievements.
-First we learn about the historical significance of the race to get humans into space and to the moon.
+In History we learn about a significant indiviudals in the past who contributed to national and international achievements and the historical significance of the race to get humans into space and to the moon.
 This involves looking at the role of Neil Armstrong and studying his life.
 This happened within the context of the Space Race between the super powers of the time USA and USSR.
 We also learn about the first animals to go to space!
-Do you know that?
+Did you know that?

 In Computing we are researchers and we use the internet to help us find out facts about space.
 We then share our findings with others through a short multimedia presentation.